Brendale, Queensland: Amenities

-Brendale is an industrial, light industrial, commercial, business, retail and service centre in the Strathpine area for the north metropolitan Brisbane and wider communities.
+Brendale is an industrial, light industrial, commercial, business, retail, service centre, distribution centre and international business park in the Strathpine area for the north metropolitan Brisbane and wider communities.
 The Bunya Park Drive Convenience Centre, containing the Eatons Hill Hotel and Function Centre in Brendale is a trade, enterprise, retail and services zone providing services for the neighbouring Albany Creek, Eatons Hill and wider communities.

 Sporting facilities

 The South Pine Sports Complex has sporting facilities for a wide array of sports.

 Wantima Country Club has an 18-hole golf course.
 It is where Cameron Smith, winner of the 150th British Open learned to play.

 Education

 There are no schools in Brendale.
-The nearest government primary schools are in neighbouring Strathpine, Bald Hills, and Eatons Hill.
-The nearest government secondary schools are in Strathpine, Albany Creek and Bray Park.
+The nearest government primary schools are Strathpine West State School in neighbouring Strathpine to the north, Bald Hills State School in neighouring Bald Hills to the east, and Eatons Hill State School in neighbouring Eatons Hill to the south-west.
+The nearest government secondary schools are Pine Rivers State High School in Strathpine to the north-east, Albany Creek State High School in neighbouring Albany Creek to the south, and Bray Park State High School in Bray Park to the north-west.

 Transport

 The nearest train station is Strathpine railway station in the adjacent suburb of Strathpine.